-Building on good performance during the first years of operation in Hamar, Cambi started to look for business opportunities abroad.
-In 1998, Cambi entered a cooperation agreement with Thames Water in the UK.
-The two companies established Simon-Hartley Cambi, a JV set to deliver the CambiTHP® process in the UK and Ireland.
+Building on a good performance during the first years of operation in Hamar, Cambi started to look for opportunities abroad.
+In 1998, it entered a cooperation agreement with Thames Water in the UK.
+The two companies established the joint-venture Simon-Hartley Cambi to make the CambiTHP® process available in the UK and Ireland.
 The first plant in the UK was installed in Chertsey (England) and was commissioned in 2000.
 Cambi acquired sole ownership of the JV in 2003.

 By the turn of the century, Cambi had signed several additional contracts to install THP plants - in Lillehammer and Sarpsborg (Norway), Fredericia and Næstved (Denmark), as well as Aberdeen (the UK).
 An important milestone was reached with the contract award for a CambiTHP® plant at the Ringsend WWTP in Dublin, Ireland.
 Early in 2001, Cambi started work on its first large-scale project.

-In 2005, Cambi was contracted to deliver a THP plant for source-separated food waste, industrial biowaste and wastewater sludge, to be treated in a co-digestion facility.
+In 2005, Cambi was awarded the turnkey contract to deliver a co-digestion facility with thermal hydrolysis for treating source-separated food waste, industrial biowaste, and wastewater solids.
 The client, Ecopro, is a cooperation of 52 municipalities in the middle and northern part of Norway.
-This turnkey project was successfully commissioned in 2008.
-It included Cambi's first installation for sand and grit removal, now marketed as Cambi Gritex®.
-The Gritex® is great at reducing equipment wear and preventing digester cleaning.
+This was Cambi's first turnkey project, successfully commissioned in 2008.
+In 2021, Ecopro awarded Cambi a new contract to expand the facility with an additional digester.

 Building on 15 years of operational experience and more than 20 successful projects, Cambi decided to develop a more compact plant for medium-sized projects.
-It is called B6, as it uses 6 m3 reactors instead of the traditional 12 m3 reactors typical for larger B12 plants.
+Called the B6, it uses reactors with a volume of 6 m3, which is half the size of reactors used in the B12 plants.
 The first contract for a B6 project was signed in 2010, for a plant in Drammen (Norway).
 Since then, the B6 concept has been refined and standardised into prefabricated modules, significantly reducing the time needed for production and site erection.

 In 2013, Cambi acquired its main supplier for steel products and complete plant modules, the SES workshop in Congleton, England.
-The modern production facility can deliver most of Cambi's THP systems in-house, as well as ancillaries such as process gas units, coolers etc. Cambi's management and manufacturing processes are ISO 9001:2015 and ISO 140001:2015 certified.
+The modern production facility can deliver most of Cambi's THP systems and ancillaries, such as process gas units and heat exchangers.
+Cambi's management and manufacturing processes are ISO 9001:2015 and ISO 140001:2015 certified.

-In 2014, a new Cambi design concept was introduced: the plug-and-play, B2 containerized plant.
-Using 2 m³ reactors, the B2 is optimal for the needs of small to mid-size wastewater treatment plants.
-Contracts for the B2 were signed shortly after for the plants in Ourense (Spain), Leigh and Burnley (the UK).
-With short delivery and commissioning times for these projects, they were all online in 2016.
-The first contract for a B2 project in the US was signed in 2016.
+A new Cambi design concept was introduced in 2014: the B2 containerised plant.
+Using reactors with a volume of 2 m3, the B2 has short delivery and commissioning times and meets the needs of mid-size wastewater treatment plants.
+Contracts for B2 plants were secured shortly after, with the first ones starting operations in 2016 in Ourense (Spain), Leigh and Burnley (the UK).
+The first contract for a B2 project in the US was also signed that year.